GermscheidSimon/RP_PICO_GPS-Tracker/README.md

-﻿# piGPS - Microcontroller Application
+# piGPS - Embedded Microcontroller Application

 This app is the embedded portion of a RP based GPS tracking system.
 The system will use the power efficient Pico rp2040 to detect movement using a GPS breakout board from U-blox.
 If movement is detected it will power on it's bigger sibling the RPZero and relay the coordinates.

+The idea for this app came about after getting hooked on the ComputerCraft mod in Minecraft which lets you similarly program embedded systems to automated tasks.

 ## Architecture
 This app is a [Finite State Machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine).
 There are 3 primary states that the controller will attempt to move between continuously while looking for geographical movement.